 12 Will the predictions or decisions exclude, discriminate against, defame, or harm the individual?
-Y/N Please state the types of predictions or decisions that would be made with the data and justify why these may or may not be accurate.
-No 13 What is the likelihood and severity of any potential impact to the individual?
-You should consider this relative to prevailing social norms.
-Refer to paragraph 12.69 of the main Advisory Guidelines for a list of considerations.
-If a POI is detected by the SFR system, the Security Staff will confirm that the POI is correctly identified and take steps to speak with the POI to ascertain the motivations for his or her behaviour before determining if it is necessary to report the POI to the authorities for further investigation.
-The Security Staff will not be hindering the POI's movements on the property if the POI does not take active steps to damage property or injure persons.
-The potential impact to the individual is therefore limited because any investigations of his or her behaviour will have to be conducted by the authorities in accordance with Singapore law.
+Y/ N Please state the types of predictions or decisions that would be made with the data and justify why these may or may not be accurate.
+13 What is the likelihood and severity of any potential impact to the individual? to para of cons If a POI that the POI to determ further movem damage individu behavio ould consider this relative to prevailing social norms.
+Refer agraph 12.69 of the main Advisory Guidelines for a list iderations. is detected by the SFR system, the Security Staff will confirm a POI is correctly identified and take steps to speak with the ascertain the motivations for his or her behaviour before ining if it is necessary to report the POI to the authorities for investigation.
+The Security Staff will not be hindering the POI's ents on the property if the POI does not take active steps to be property or injure persons.
+The potential impact to the ital is therefore limited because any investigations of his or her our will have to be conducted by the authorities in accordance in appore law.
 14 How did you provide the details of a contact who can provide the individual with more details of the collection, use or disclosure of the personal data?
 Please describe how the details are provided.
 The [Company's] Data Protection Officer's ("DPO") contact is already in the publicly accessible Privacy Notice for patrons to use to contact the DPO for assistance with enquiries.
 [To provide website link to access Privacy Notice] Mitigating measures 15 Can you adopt any measures to mitigate, eliminate or reduce the likelihood of the adverse effect?
 Y/N If yes, please describe the measures and justify how the measures are able to mitigate or reduce the likelihood of the adverse effect.
 If no, please state the reasons for why not.
 The SFR system will alert Security if a POI is identified on property.
 When alerted, Security will verify that the person identified matches the POI image on record.
 Security will then apply a set of criteria (which is set out in our company's SOP) to assess if CCTV footage of the POIs' activities need to be archived (retention period is as set out in our company's data policy), so as to reduce excessive monitoring of individuals and/or excessive storing of footage on individuals.
 Access to the CCTV footage of POIs will be restricted to authorised Security personnel only.
 CCTV footage will be used solely by such Security personnel to assess if the POI poses a security risk to the [premise(s)] and for reporting to the Authorities [and/or any other parties - to list where relevant] only and will not be used for any other purposes.